pierrebcarotti/FishBowl/README.md

 ## Simulation rules:
 - Only a single living animal is allowed per cell at each turn
 - Shark can eat any fish adjacent to its cell.
-Shark move into the eaten fish cell.
+Shark moves into the eaten fish cell.
 - Shark dies of starvation at the beginning of the turn {shark_starving} turns after they last dinner.
 - In order to breed, shark/fish need to have a free space around them.
 When breeding, parent move to the free cell and child spawn into original cell
+- A shark can eat and breed.
+In this case, the spawning cell is the shark initial cell (before it had eaten)
+- A shark that has eaten do not move (as he already has moved to the fish cell)
+- Simulation ends when set number of turn have been performed of if there is no more sharks on the grid.